Best Leverage Ratio for Forex Trading

 Given the ratio of leverage selected, determine the volume of trade, which will be the most effective and the least risky.

-But on the other hand, with high leverage, the risk of losing all the money increases several times.
+But on the other hand, with high leverage, the risk of losing all the deposit increases several times.
 Besides, it is more difficult for a beginner to control the situation, and he can suffer from the random processes not uncommon in Forex.

 Optimal for beginners with a deposit of $300 - $1000 is considered the size of the chosen financial leverage 1:50 - 1:100.
 It allows opening several positions and minimizing the risk of losing a deposit at once.
 But there are situations when it is necessary to change leverage which is better to do when you already have experience of work on Forex.